speee/terraform-plan-action/README.md

 ## Inputs

+This action supports the following inputs.

 ### `working-directory`

 **Required.**
-The action supports the following inputs:
+Relative path from repository root to your terraform root module.
+Default is `.`.

 ### `enable-lock`

 Optional.
-Relative path from repository root to your terraform root module.
-Default is `.`.
+Flag to determine whether state lock will be enabled.
+Default is `true`.

 ## Outputs